Iron Duke, Great Yarmouth

 An attempt to de-list and demolish the pub was made in 2018 by the owners of a neighbouring holiday park.
-Though the Norfolk County Council made no objection, the Department for Digital, Culture, Media and Sport refused the delisting.
+Though Norfolk County Council made no objection, the Department for Digital, Culture, Media and Sport refused the delisting.
 After standing empty for 14 years, in December 2022, the National Lottery awarded funding for a restoration of the building in conjunction with the Great Yarmouth Preservation Trust and Norfolk American diner chain Zak's.